High-Quality Visually-Guided Sound Separation from Diverse Categories: Method

-\textbf{Timestep Embedding.} In a diffusion model, the timestep embedding serves to inform the model about the current position of the input within the Markovian chain.
-As shown in \cref{fig: framework}, diffusion time $t$ is specified by the Transformer sinusoidal position embedding~\cite{vaswani2017attention} and further transformed by an MLP, which will be passed to each CA block as a condition.
+\textbf{Timestep Embedding.} In a diffusion model, the timestep embedding serves to inform the model about the current position within the Markov chain.
+As shown in \cref{fig: framework}, timestep $t$ is specified by the sinusoidal positional encoding~\cite{vaswani2017attention} and further transformed by an MLP, which will be passed to each CA block as a timestep condition.